StiltFox/Dial-UP/README.md

 With The death of Windows 10 (as of the time of writing this) directly around the corner, the roadmap to support Windows systems has been completely canceled.

-### On Macintosh
-Mac compilation also has not been tested.
-Mostly because a Mac computer is required to do it.
-From what we understand this code should be able to run on Mac, but may require some tweaking.
-Because of the similarities between Mac and Linux a lot of times the code is portable.
-If you happen to test this out, and it works please let us know.
 ------------------------------------------------------------------------------------------------------------------------
 ## Prerequisites
 ### Main Program